 Participatory Research Practicum: Creating an Interpretive Community DPC 990, 2 units

 Students will work with a variety of qualitative interpretive frameworks, including visual, narrative, participatory action, and thematic analysis, in order to learn how to strengthen their data collection skills and deepen their analysis of various forms of data.
 By engaging together in research, students will deepen their sensitivity to ethical issues and the impact of social location within the structural factors that continue to maintain coloniality on data collection and interpretation, as well as practice strategies in the analysis of their own experiences.
 This class will offer the opportunity to move between articulating areas of research inquiry to forming a research question, from formulating relevant interview questions to engaging in interview strategies, from being part of an interpretive community as we work with resulting narrative texts and images to grappling with our own blind spots the effects of our social locations and ethical dilemmas.
 Students hone data collection skills, and particularly, skills to analyze visual and narrative data discerning issues of coloniality and ways in which decolonial methods dismantle hegemony and oppression proposing the otherwise to promote the creation of epistemic and ecological justice within a pluriversal ecology of knowledges and praxes.

 Dissertation Development I DPC 932A, 2/3 unit

-The Dissertation Development three-course sequence provides the framework for writing the concept paper, which serves as the basis for the dissertation proposal.
-The focus of the first course is on crafting a research question/area and drafting a literature review.
+The Dissertation Development three-course sequence provides the framework for writing the Concept Paper, which serves as the basis for the dissertation proposal.
+The focus of the first course is on crafting a research question/area, establishing the purpose of the research, and drafting a literature review.
 Pass/No Pass.

 Dissertation Development II DPC 932B, 2/3 unit